Block scheduling

-Block scheduling or blocking is a type of academic scheduling used in schools in the American K-12 system, in which each pupil has fewer classes per day.
+Block scheduling or blocking is a type of academic scheduling used in some schools in the American K-12 system, in which students have fewer but longer classes per day than in a traditional academic schedule.
 It is more common in middle and high schools than in primary schools.
-Each class is scheduled for a longer period of time than normal (e.g. 90 minutes instead of 50).
 In one form of block scheduling, a single class will meet every day for a number of days, after which another class will take its place.
 In another form, daily classes rotate through a changing daily cycle.

 Blocks offer more concentrated experiences of subjects, with fewer, usually half as many if going through a schedule transfer, classes daily.

 Description

 Under a traditional American schedule, pupils in a high school will study seven subjects a day for 45 minutes for each day of the week for a semester.
 There will be two semesters in the year so 14 subjects could be studied.
 Some pupils will not study all seven subjects.
 There was great variety as each school board was free to decide the requirement.